SolDapper/mcswap-shop/README.md

 ```

 ## notes
-If you're using a wallet connector other than [mcswap-connector](https://github.com/SolDapper/mcswap-connector), to allow your shop to update it's display to including the "Delist" button on assets listed by the connected wallet, be sure to set:
+If you're using a wallet connector other than [mcswap-connector](https://github.com/SolDapper/mcswap-connector)...

+To allow your shop to update it's display to include the "Delist" button on assets listed by the connected wallet, and disabling the Buy button for those assets be sure to set:
 ```javascript
 window.mcswap = provider; // after your wallet connects
 ```